krowve/evgabstonk/tampermonkey/README.md

 evgabstonkATC.user.js = Tries to cart from b stock page in preference order.

-evgabstonkATC.user30only.js = Tries to cart from b stock page in preference order.
+evgabstonkATC30only.user.js = Tries to cart from b stock page in preference order.
 30 series cards only.

-evgabstonkATC.user20only.js = Tries to cart from b stock page in preference order.
+evgabstonkATC20only.user.js = Tries to cart from b stock page in preference order.
 20 series cards only.

-evgabstonkATC.user16only.js = Tries to cart from b stock page in preference order.
+evgabstonkATC16only.user.js = Tries to cart from b stock page in preference order.
 16 series cards only.

+evgabstonkATCkrowve.user.js = Tries to cart from b stock page in preference order.
+Krowve's preferred cards (FHR)

 evgashoppingcarthelper.user.js = Advances past shopping cart.